Choe Yun: Life

-Choe Yun was born in Seoul in 1953.
-She received her Ph.D. from Sogang University, graduating in 1978 and travelling to France, where she received the doctorate de 3ème Cycle de l'Université de Provence D.E.A. in Aix-en-Provence and Marseilles.
+Choe was born in Seoul in 1953.
+She received her Ph.D. from Sogang University, graduating in 1978 and travelling to France, where she received the doctorate de 3ème Cycle de l'Université de Provence D.E.A. in Aix-en-Provence and Marseille.
 She made her literary debut at the relatively late age of 40, with the publication of the short story collection There a Petal Silently Falls.
 After her debut, however, Choe was quickly recognized as one of the most important authors in modern South Korea.